Geocld/XStreaming/README.md

 ## Intro

-XStreaming is an open-source mobile client for xCloud and Xbox home streaming, great inspired by [Greenlight](https://github.com/unknownskl/greenlight).The application runs on Android 10+.
+XStreaming is an open-source mobile client for xCloud and Xbox home streaming, great inspired by [Greenlight](https://github.com/unknownskl/greenlight).

 > DISCLAIMER: XStreaming is not affiliated with Microsoft, Xbox.
 All rights and trademarks are property of their respective owners.